10 Reasons to Buy an Access Management Tool Rather Than Build

 - Data access should always be subject to consent.

 Advanced access management systems are tailored for these requirements and many others.

 Custom-built features are also available.
-In fact, many platforms contain core features that were built based on customer feedback.
+In fact, many platforms contain core features built based on customer feedback.

 Buying an access management solution means you’re buying domain expertise.

-According to the Identity Management Institute report, 2019 was one of the worst years ever for data breaches; many of which could have been avoided with better access management1.
-The IMI named CapitalOne bank as one of the biggest hack-targets of 2019, compromising customer information dated back to 2005.
+According to the Identity Management Institute report, 2019 was one of the worst years ever for data breaches, many of which could have been avoided with better access management1.
+The IMI named CapitalOne bank as one of the biggest hack-targets of 2019, compromising customer information from 2005.